Jake Fraley Player Props: Reds vs. Rays

-The Cincinnati Reds, including Jake Fraley (batting .207 in his past 10 games, with a double, seven walks and six RBI), battle starting pitcher Taj Bradley and the Tampa Bay Rays at Great American Ball Park, Tuesday at 6:40 PM ET.
+On Wednesday, Jake Fraley (.207 batting average in his past 10 games, with a double, seven walks and six RBI) and the Cincinnati Reds face the Tampa Bay Rays, whose starting pitcher will be Drew Rasmussen.
+First pitch is at 12:35 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Rays.
+He had a hitless showing in his previous game (0-for-3) against the Rays.

 Jake Fraley Game Info & Props vs. the Rays